-21.0 PHYSICAL AND MENTAL HEALTH
+21 PHYSICAL AND MENTAL HEALTH

-- 21.1.
-The Foundation recognises that promoting good physical and mental health for pupils is a priority and is committed to ensuring that physical and mental health and wellbeing of pupils is promoted (see related document Pupil Physical and Mental Health Policy). - 21.2.
-The Foundation recognises that staff can play an important role in preventing self-harm and also in supporting pupils, peers and parents of pupils who self-harm or are recovering from self-harm (see related document Self-Harm).
+- 21.1 The Foundation recognises that promoting good physical and mental health for pupils is a priority and is committed to ensuring that physical and mental health and wellbeing of pupils is promoted. - 21.2 The Foundation recognises that staff can play an important role in preventing self-harm and also in supporting pupils, peers and parents of pupils who self-harm or are recovering from self-harm (see related document Self-Harm). - 21.3 The Foundation recognises that staff can play an important role in preventing eating disorders and also in supporting pupils, peers and parents of pupils currently suffering from or recovering from eating disorders (see related document Eating Disorders). - 21.4 All staff should be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Further information on the link between mental health and safeguarding, along with signposts for guidance and support can be found in paragraphs 169 175 of Keeping Children Safe in Education 2021.

-- 21.3.
-The Foundation recognises that staff can play an important role in preventing eating disorders and also in supporting pupils, peers and parents of pupils currently suffering from or recovering from eating disorders (see related document Eating Disorders). - 21.4.
-All staff should be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Further information on the link between mental health and safeguarding, along with signposts for guidance and support can be found in paragraphs 34 38 of Keeping Children Safe in Education 2020.
+22 RSE, PSHEE, AND PUPIL VOICE

-22.0 RSE, PSHEE, SKILLS FOR LIFE AND STUDENT VOICE
+22.1 The Foundation contributes to the safeguarding of children through the provision of a safe environment, enabling children to understand what is and is not reasonable behaviour, educating children to become safe and effective parents, and recognising harm and possible offences against children.

-- 22.1.
-The Foundation contributes to the safeguarding of children through the provision of a safe environment, enabling children to understand what is and is not reasonable behaviour, educating children to become safe and effective parents, and recognising harm and possible offences against children. - 22.2.
-One of the key ways this is achieved is through the delivery of our PSHEE programme which operates throughout the College.
-As one part of this programme, all students, regardless of faith or background, are taught how to stay safe online (including the dangers of cyber-bullying and sexting).
+- 22.2 One of the key ways this is achieved is through the delivery of our PSHEE programme which operates throughout the College, taught in our Stuart and Usherwood curricula.
+As one part of this programme, all pupils are given clear guidelines on the use of mobile phones and are taught how to stay safe online (including the dangers of cyber-bullying and sending nudes).
+This includes how to recognise when they are at risk and ask for help for example if they are being blackmailed online.
 In delivering this programme, the College refers to the resources of the UK Safer Internet Centre and CEOP's Thinkuknow website to ensure the most up to date resources are used.
-Further detail on the College PSHEE programme can be found in related document PSHEE and Skills for Life. - 22.3.
-The College also operates a College Parliament and a peer-mentoring programme as part of its commitment to ensuring children's voices are heard and that children feel listened to. - 22.4.
-The College is committed to delivering a programme of Health, Relationships and Sex Education, in line with current guidance: Relationships Education, Relationships and Sex Education and Health Education (July 2020).
+Further detail on the College PSHEE programme can be found in P5 Curriculum and on our approach to online safety in P15 ICT Policy. - 22.3 The College also operates a College Parliament and a peer-mentoring programme as part of its commitment to ensuring children's voices are heard and that children feel listened to. - 22.4 The College is committed to delivering a programme of Health, Relationships and Sex Education, in line with current guidance: Relationships Education, Relationships and Sex Education and Health Education (July 2020).
 This is delivered through tutorials, PSHEE, Skills for Life, visiting speakers and workshops.

-23.0 SAFEGUARDING CONTINUED PROFESSIONAL LEARNING
+23 SAFEGUARDING CONTINUED PROFESSIONAL LEARNING